Call Inspire Toll Free: 1-866-327-7136

 Technique using percussive footwork that marks out precise rhythmic patterns on the

 floor.
-(A separate Overalls will be awarded, if enough entries are received).
+(A separate Overalls will be awarded, if enough entries are received, the category may combine both Level 1 and 2 dependant on entries)

 Routine using controlled acrobatic moves such as aerials, walkovers, hand and elbow